 There are a number of reasons why crowns would be necessary, such as:

 Dental crowns are custom-made caps that go over a tooth that has been damaged or worn down.
 The crown is bonded to the tooth, so the two become one unit.
-The crown can be made of porcelain, porcelain-fused-to-metal, or gold.
+The crown can be made of ceramic, porcelain-fused-to-metal, EMX or gold.
 Each material has advantages and disadvantages.
-Our dentist can help you decide which material is best for your situation.
+Prosthodontist Dr. Qing can help you decide which material is best for your situation.

-The tooth is prepared ahead of time by filing it down to make room for the crown.
+The damaged tooth is prepared ahead of time to make room for the crown.
 Then, an impression will be taken of your tooth and sent to a dental lab.
 The lab will create your crown to the size, shape, and color that you have chosen.
 Once prepared, the crown will be bonded to the tooth using dental adhesives.
-A bite test will ensure your crown is placed perfectly without altering your natural bite.
+A Bite test, Bitewing margin seal test, and Contact tightness test etc will be done to ensure your crown is placed perfectly.

-To help extend the life of your crown, avoid chewing hard foods with your crown and wear a mouthguard (or a sports guard) to protect your teeth from injury.
+To help extend the life of your crown, do regular dental cleaning, exam and wear a mouthguard (or a sports guard) to protect your teeth from injury.